Skip to main content

 Object Lock

 Object Lock lets you enforce Write-Once-Read-Many (WORM) protection on stored objects.
-Once an object is locked, it cannot be deleted or overwritten until the retention period expires -- not even by the account owner.
-This is designed for regulatory compliance, legal preservation, and data governance use cases.
+Once an object is locked, it cannot be deleted or overwritten until the retention period expires — not even by the account owner.
+This is designed for regulatory compliance, legal preservation, and ransomware protection use cases.

 Key concepts